Grant funds available for clean water projects!

 Go to the Top

-Applications for the 2021 grant cycle will be available in November!
+Applications for the 2021 grant cycle are now available.

 To be eligible for reimbursement, plants must be selected off a District plant list.